PSYCH 741A/B : ABA: Communicating Behaviourally

-- Demonstrate the ability to critically evaluate behavioural literature.
+- Demonstrate ability to critically evaluate behavioural literature.
 (Capability 1 and 2)

-- Effectively communicate behavioural concepts to both lay and behavioural audiences via presentations (Capability 1, 4 and 6)
+- Effectively Disseminate behavioural concepts in presentations to both lay and behavioural audiences (Capability 1 and 4)

-- Effectively communicate behavioural concepts in writing to both lay and behavioural audiences (Capability 1, 4 and 6)
+- Effectively Disseminate behavioural concepts in writing to both lay and behavioural audiences (Capability 1 and 4)